rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ###UseRegularExpressions
 **Applies only to apps for Windows Mobile/CE devices built with RhoMobile Suite 2.2 or higher that need backward compatibility with PocketBrowser**.<br>

-Regular Expressions are used to maintain backward compatiblility with PocketBrowser syntax for controlling device capabilities.
-If backward compatiblility is not required, regular expressions can safely be disabled, possibly improving app performance.
+Regular Expressions are used to maintain backward compatibility with PocketBrowser syntax for controlling device capabilities.
+If backward compatibility is not required, regular expressions can safely be disabled, possibly improving app performance.

 **Configuration Identifier**: USEREGULAREXPRESSIONS<br>
 **Possible Values**: 0 - Do Not Use Regular Expressions, 1 - Use Regular Expressions<br>